 - Azure - Use public cloud services for on-demand, self-service computing resources to migrate and modernize existing apps and to build new cloud-native apps.

 - Azure Stack Edge - Accelerate machine learning workloads and run containerized apps or virtualized workloads on-premises, on a cloud-managed appliance.

 - Azure Stack HCI - Run virtualized apps on-premises, replace and consolidate aging server infrastructure, and connect to Azure for cloud services.

 - Azure Stack Hub - Run cloud apps on-premises, when disconnected, or to meet regulatory requirements, using consistent Azure services.

 What's new in Azure Stack HCI

-Windows Admin Center version 2009 adds a number of features to Azure Stack HCI, including the following:
+Windows Admin Center version 2103 adds a number of features and improvements to Azure Stack HCI, including the following:

 Clusters running Azure Stack HCI, version 20H2 have the following new features as compared to Windows Server 2019-based solutions:

 - New capabilities in Windows Admin Center: With the ability to create and update hyperconverged clusters via an intuitive UI, Azure Stack HCI is easier than ever to use.

 - Stretched clusters for automatic failover: Multi-site clustering with Storage Replica replication and automatic VM failover provides native disaster recovery and business continuity.